scorelab/Tracker/README.md

 Tracker is to help developers to jumpstart developping anykind of mobility tracking applications.

-Tracker lets any type or number of GPS devices to post their locations to a nodejs server through a ReST service.
+Tracker lets any type or number of GPS devices to post their locations to a nodejs server through a REST service.

 This consists of several main modules